 Another complication with traditional dentures is bone loss.
-Since the denture sits on top of the gum, it does not stimulate the underlying bone.
+Sitting on top of the gum, it does not stimulate the underlying bone.
 Over time, the jawbone will begin to decay.
 This can lead to premature aging and a sunken, hollow appearance.

 With proper cleaning and care, acrylic dentures last about five to ten years.

 Implant-supported dentures address many of the issues and challenges of traditional ones They will not move during eating or talking, and dental implants are the only form of tooth replacement that stimulates bone growth, rather than allowing the jaw to atrophy.

 An implant is a titanium screw that replaces the tooth root.
 The implants are embedded directly into the jawbone, providing an extremely stable foundation for an individual crown or a full denture appliance.